raksonibs/docker_base_images/README.md

 The images are tagged `voxmedia/ruby:2.x-A.B.C`, where `2.x` is the ruby version and `A.B.C` is the image version.
 The image version uses [semantic versioning](https://semver.org).

 And all updates are recorded in a running [CHANGELOG](https://github.com/voxmedia/docker_base_images/blob/master/ruby/CHANGELOG.md).

+### Testing the images locally

+- Make your changes, then run `docker build ./ruby --build-arg RUBY_VERSION=2.3 -t base-image-test` to build your image
+- Temporarily replace the base image of the app you'd like to test against by editing its Dockerfile to say `FROM base-image-test:latest`

 ### Updating the images